awsdocs/amazon-sagemaker-developer-guide/doc_source/async-inference-create-invoke-update-delete.md

-# Create, Invoke, and Update an Asynchronous Endpoint<a name="async-inference-create-invoke-update-delete"></a>
+# Create, invoke, and update an Asynchronous Endpoint<a name="async-inference-create-invoke-update-delete"></a>

 This guide demonstrates the prerequisites you must satisfy to create an asynchronous endpoint, along with how to create, invoke, and delete your asynchronous endpoints\.
-You can create, update, delete, and invoke asynchronous endpoints with any AWS SDK\.
+You can create, update, delete, and invoke asynchronous endpoints with the AWS SDKs \(the Amazon SageMaker Python SDK is not supported\)\.

 **Topics**
 + [Prerequisites](async-inference-create-endpoint-prerequisites.md)